PeteEvans/cargo-resources/README.md

 | output_path   | optional  | The relative resource path used on output, derived from crate_path when not set.            |
 | encoding      | optional  | File encoding (Txt or Bin), defaults to text.
 NB.
 Primarily for using crates.               |

-Normal usage is therefore setting crate_path and output_path, but just crate_path when output_path is the same.
+Normal usage is therefore setting crate_path and output_path, or just crate_path when output_path is identical.

 ## Declaring Resource Usage
 By convention a crate does not need to specify resource usage and defaults to collating all resources from the dependencies, to a default resource path.

-When this is not the required behaviour the using crate specifies its requirement in the Cargo.toml:
+When this is not the required behaviour, the using crate specifies its requirement in its Cargo.toml:

 ```toml
 [package.metadata.cargo_resources]
 ```
-Within this 'table' the following information can be provided:
+Within this 'section' the following information can be provided:

 ### The list of required resources
-These are specified as a list in 'requires'
+These are specified the 'requires' array:

 ```toml
 requires = [